TifeAwoyemi/TifeAwoyemi/README.md

 - 🧮 Developing **adaptive numerical methods** for complex systems
 - 🖥 Skilled in **Python**, **MATLAB**, and **R** for modeling, simulation, and data analysis
 - 🌍 Bridging **mathematics**, **biology**, and **real-world challenges**
-- 📚 Interested in mathematical modeling including hybrid models, disease dynamics, and ecological systems
+- 📚 Research work spans mathematical modeling using techniques like hybrid models to study health dynamics and ecological systems

 ---